 If you are receiving guests during a period that you know things are broken/under construction in your unit, tell guests in advance!

 Offset disappointment by stocking the fridge with some drinks and snacks, or cheese and crackers.
 With a gift to counter expected disappointments, you can still get that “wow” impression that builds 5-star reviews.
 Free food and drinks cover a multitude of sins (just be sure that alcoholic beverage options have a non-alcoholic alternative for those who don’t- or can’t- enjoy alcohol.)

-Make sure that any food you leave is accompanied with a welcome card or other indications that it’s meant to be eaten!
+TIP: Make sure that any food you leave is accompanied by a welcome card or other indications that it’s meant to be eaten.

 5. Your Airbnb Lacks Style, or is Stylish but Generic